SomeMoosery/compendium/README.md

 * BFS will always give the shortest path from A to B on a graph.
 It goes outwards layer by layer, so when it hits point B, we're at the "nearest" layer
 * DFS will give us, maybe, the fastest path

+* You can validate a BST by just checking if the inorder traversal of that tree is sorted!
+    * Think: in a valid BST, you're always able to go from a "left" node, to its root, to the right of the root in increasing order!
+    * Corollary: An inorder traversal is how you sort a BST!

 ## General Strategies: